RoboDD/robodd.github.io/_pages/about.md

 My Research Interests
 ======

 I have broad research interests in robotics.
-Now I am mainly focusing on:
+Now I am mainly interested in:

-* Physical Human-Robot Interaction (pHRI)
-  * Teleoperation
-  * Human-in-the-Loop (HiL)
-  * Human-Robot Shared Control
+* Human-Robot Shared Autonomy
 * Motion Planning, Dynamics and Control
 * Mixed Reality (MR) and its application